Nivik312/Project-Plutonix/README.md

-# Project-Pluto
+# Project-Plutonix
-A Zoom Inc. Automation Client that farts
+A Zoom Inc. Automation Client that is useful for lazy people